 As I mentioned in the previous post, during the cold months I like to read and review my photos and videos, remembering interesting places, sun and warmth.
 Today I will share photos from my archive of the wonderful Botanical Garden.
+I have always been interested in how plants survive high in the mountains, how they can grow on rocks and stones.
+So a few years ago I was happy to visit the alpine plants section of the Botanical Garden.

 There is flora from mountainous regions of the world, such as the European Alps and Pyrenees, Himalayan mountain meadows, North American highland meadows, Mediterranean shrub lands and the southern Alps of Victoria, Australia and New Zealand.